-3.6.5 External Modulation
+3.6.5 External Modulation Source

 The frequency modulation can use the external modulation signal.
 There is a "Modulation In" connector on the rear panel to import external modulation signal.
 The external modulation signal frequency should be compatible to the frequency of carrier signal.
 The amplitude of external modulation signal should be adjusted according to the frequency deviation.
 The bigger the amplitude of external modulation signal is, the bigger the frequency deviation will be.
 In the external modulation mode, the frequency deviation should be set to 0 and turn off the internal modulation signal.
 Otherwise, it will affect the external modulation process.
-Similarly, in the internal mode, the frequency deviation should be adjusted according to the internal modulation signal.
-Otherwise, the affected.
+Similarly, in the internal mode, the frequency deviation should be disconnected.
+Otherwise, the internal modulation will be affected.